microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 	}
 	```

-	This code, which constitutes a smart contract, is written in Solidity.
+	This code, which constitutes a smart contract, is written in [Solidity](https://en.wikipedia.org/wiki/Solidity), which is similar to JavaScript.
 Solidity files are compiled to JSON files containing interface definitions as well as bytecode.
-This contract contains functions for adding information about professors and ratings to the blockchain, as well as functions for retrieving that information.
+This contract contains functions for adding a rating to the blockchain, getting a count of ratings recorded in the blockchain, and retrieving individual ratings.
+A "rating" is defined by the ```Rating``` structure, which contains the ID of the professor to which the rating pertains, a textual comment, and a numeric value from 1 to 5.

 1. Create a file named **2_deploy_contracts.js** in the "migrations" subdirectory.
 Paste the following code into the file and save it: